rdi-berkeley/rdi-berkeley.github.io/index.md

 ---

 Decentralized trust has many advantages, including providing stronger security guarantees, enabling open access and participation, and providing transparency.
-Decentralized systems, such as blockchain, enable decentralized trust and empower new economies such as Decentralized Finance, the Creator Economy, and Data Sovereignty.
+Decentralized systems enable decentralized trust and empower new economies such as Decentralized Finance, the Creator Economy, and Data Sovereignty.
 In the future, programmable, decentralized systems can enable autonomous agents and organizations to operate effectively with decentralized trust, empowering decentralized intelligence.

 The Berkeley Center for Responsible, Decentralized Intelligence (RDI) is a new multi-disciplinary campus-wide initiative, focusing on advancing the science, technology and education  of decentralization and empowering a responsible digital economy.
 The RDI Center currently includes faculty and students from computer science,  finance/economics, and law, and will support 3 pillars: research, education, and community / entrepreneurship.